 How to Build an Async REST API Client Class in Python with Connection Pooling

 Sprinkling httpx.AsyncClient() calls throughout your codebase works for small scripts, but it becomes a maintenance problem as your project grows.
 You end up repeating the same base URL, authentication headers, timeout settings, and error handling in every file that talks to your API.
-The better approach is to build a dedicated client class that encapsulates all of this in one place -- a single, reusable object with connection pooling, centralized configuration, and a clean interface for the rest of your code to use.
+This tutorial walks you step by step through building a dedicated client class that encapsulates all of this in one place -- starting from a minimal working example you can run immediately, then layering in connection pooling configuration, authentication, retry logic, and a circuit breaker until you have a production-ready client.
+By the end you will have written the class, run it against a real API, and verified its behaviour with a test suite.

 Why Connection Pooling Matters